Opentrons/Protocols/protocols/466f93-2/README.md

 ---

 ### Protocol Steps
+1. The user places all the required labware on the deck and makes sure to replace any used or partially used tip racks
-1. The protocol starts by creating a mastermix of Adaptor ligation buffer, enzyme I and enzyme II, and water in well B5 and C5 of the Yourgene reagent plate I and mixes it 10 times
+2. The protocol starts by creating a mastermix of Adaptor ligation buffer, enzyme I and enzyme II, and water in well B5 and C5 of the Yourgene reagent plate I and mixes it 10 times
-2. The mastermix is transferred to Destination Plate 2 (8 µL per sample)
+3. The mastermix is transferred to Destination Plate 2 (8 µL per sample)
-3. End-repaired DNA sample from the End-repaired sample plate on Slot 1 (i.e. Destination Plate 1) is transferred to Destination Plate 2 (DP-2)
+4. End-repaired DNA sample from the End-repaired sample plate on Slot 1 (i.e. Destination Plate 1) is transferred to Destination Plate 2 (DP-2)
-4. Barcode oligos are transferred to each well according to the input csv (2 µL per sample)
+5. Barcode oligos are transferred to each well according to the input csv (2 µL per sample)
-5. Finally the samples on DP-2 are mixed ten times
+6. Finally the samples on DP-2 are mixed ten times
-6. The user is asked to pulse spin the plate and perform the incubation step.
+7. The user is asked to pulse spin the plate and perform the incubation step.

 ### Process
 1. Input your protocol parameters above.